 Features and benefits

-With InData / Xdata, you can
+With InData and Xdata, you can

-publish automatically using a “prototype” (template) for your records
+use a “prototype” (template) for your records

-in your template text, use bracketed names to identify each incoming data field, e.g.,
+In your template text, use bracketed names to identify each incoming data field, e.g.,

 «description», and style each field with appropriate text and paragraph attributes.
 You can weave in static and dynamic text and pictures, include your fields in any order, or omit fields entirely.

 get results as either a beginner or an expert